WildandArt/HackerNewsAPI/README.md

 curl -X DELETE http://localhost:8080/api/posts/<ID>
 ```

-## Database Schema

-Below is the schema used by the Mini Hacker News database:

-# Testing:
 # How to Use a Postman Collection JSON File

 ## 1. Download the Collection JSON File